vhv585/vhv585/README.md

 - 👋 Hi, I’m @vhv585
-- 👀 I’m interested in Data Science, Phyton, Julia, R, Sales Analytics, Books, Soccer (Brazilian) and Music.
+- 👀 I’m interested in Data Science, Deep Learning, ML, Python, Julia, R and Data Analytics.
 - 🌱 I’m currently learning Python and R.
 - 💞️ I’m looking to collaborate on Big Data´s, Machine Learning´s and other projects related to Data Science.
 - 📫 How to reach me vhvivaldini585@gmail.com